Zhyov/NTE/README.md

 NTE stands for Nox Terminal Environment, a TUI (Text User Interface) loader and builder.

-It works by handling each section as a JSON file, having properties that define it.
+It works by handling each section as an object file, having properties that define it.
 This is then loaded and displayed on a python file.

 For ease of use, the NTE Manager (NTEM) file exists which makes the process of building your own TUI much easier with its own interactive TUI.
 (Fun fact: Its functions are entirely created using NTE)